-Many international searchers found the initial fundraising process to be the most challenging stage.
-As noted earlier, the median time given to raise funds was six months, versus less than four months as noted in the Stanford GSB study.
-With more than 25 years of search fund activity in the United States, hopeful searchers in North America have access to serial search fund investors, including small search-focused funds as well as a roster of successful search fund entrepreneurs currently investing in the model.
-With only a handful of acquisitions completed internationally so far, a prospective international searcher does not have this resource from which to raise a fund.
+Many international searchers reported that the initial fundraising process was the most challenging stage.
+As noted earlier, the median time given to raise funds was six months, longer than the four months noted in the Stanford GSB study for U.S. and Canadian search funds.
+With more than 25 years of search fund activity in the United States and Canada, hopeful searchers have access to serial search fund investors, including small search-focused funds, as well as a roster of successful search fund entrepreneurs and investors currently reinvesting in the model.
+With only a handful of acquisitions completed internationally so far, a prospective international searcher has to access this resource from a distance, if at all.

 In most instances, the prospective international searcher faces the task of educating many potential investors about search funds - how they work and why they can be attractive.
 One such searcher raising the first search fund in Spain described taking more than 11 months to raise the capital even though he had a top-tier U.S. MBA and had interned at a search fund in the United States.
 U.S. investors were not familiar with investing in his country of origin and in total the searcher reported having to hold more than 100 meetings with local and international investors.
 In many cases, prospective investors wanted to know why search capital was needed (e.g., "come back to me when you have a deal") or how the search model differed from traditional private equity.
-This scenario was common among international searchers, who described having to spend much more time "selling the model" than "selling themselves."
+This scenario was common among international searchers who described having to spend much more time "selling the model" than "selling themselves."
 Having committed investors familiar with both U.S. and target-country searchers seemed to help the process significantly.

 Additionally, a handful of searchers reported that it became apparent that their local investors did not fully understand the search concept.
-In India, one searcher decided to shut down his fund in part due to his realization that his local investors were only seeking venture-capital type growth and returns, which differ significantly from those of typical search funds, and were unlikely to provide the necessary acquisition capital.
+In India, one searcher decided to shut down his fund in part due to his conclusion that his local investors were only seeking venture-capital type growth and returns, which differ from those of typical search funds, and were unlikely to provide the necessary acquisition capital.
 This highlights the importance of ensuring that investors who are unfamiliar with the model clearly understand the likely risks, returns, opportunities and functioning of prior search funds.

 There were exceptions and a few international searchers reported that raising the search fund was relatively easy.
-The majority of searchers in Latin America reported a quick fundraising process, perhaps due either to strong family connections or to the fact that serial U.S. search fund investors were more comfortable investing in a closer geography.
+The majority of searchers in Latin America reported a quick fundraising process, perhaps due to strong family connections, to local U.S. business school alumni aware of the concept or to the fact that serial U.S. search fund investors were more comfortable investing in a closer geography.
 In Israel, one searcher realized that it would be incredibly difficult to find investors from his home country and as a result purposefully raised a relatively modest amount of search capital, soliciting units from a handful of investors; the same happened in Brazil.
 A Kenyan searcher reported that she had learned about the search fund model more than three years before beginning business school and as a result had been pitching the concept to local investors well before beginning to fundraise.
-Another searcher in India said that because his country had become a hotspot of private equity activity, he was able to secure more than half of his commitments from U.S. investors (most of whom had previous experience investing in the asset class).
+Another searcher in India said that because his country had become a hotspot for private equity activity, he was able to secure more than half of his commitments from U.S. investors (most of whom had previous experience investing in the asset class).